 Cuba was a place I’d only dreamed of visiting for a long time.
 Finally, this year, I turned that dream into reality.
 Here’s what I found while I was there!

 I can still hear the reggaeton beats ringing in my ears after spending a weekend traipsing around the vibrant country of Cuba.
 The inception of this trip started with finding a super cheap flight back in December – just $116 round trip – and from there started to become more and more of a reality.

 For months I’d marveled at photos of this pastel-colored, antiquated country located just south of Florida.
 Something about the sparkling old cars, the ancient charm of the buildings, and the vibrant colors of the Caribbean caught my eye.
 Before I knew it, I was boarding a plane to Havana with some cash in my pocket and a wide open mind.
 Three short days in Cuba brought me to a few varied locations around the western part of the island, from the beautiful crags of Viñales to the sparkling turquoise waters of the playas.
+(Here’s a 7-day itinerary in Cuba, if you have a bit more time!)
 There are so many things to do in Cuba, I had a hard time choosing!

 Since I’m not a huge city person, I knew I needed to get out of Havana for at least part of my time in Cuba.
 After doing some research, I opted to take a trip out to the countryside for some variety.
 I decided to go to Viñales, a striking landscape of craggy mountains with vast valleys of tobacco fields in between.
 This place seemed to have it all – a cute town, a beautiful national park, and unique nightlife.

 We decided to book an Airbnb with a local family to learn more about life in Cuba and to get local recommendations for things to do.
 After scouring the options, we decided to stay with a couple named Piña and Yamilé in their cute blue cottage, ‘La Cabaña Azul,’ behind their home.